Can Laureate Education Inc. (LAUR) Remain Competitive?

-Laureate Education Inc. (NASDAQ:LAUR) went up by 1.18% from its latest closing price compared to the recent 1-year high of $13.25.
-The company’s stock price has collected 5.24% of gains in the last five trading sessions.
+Laureate Education Inc. (NASDAQ:LAUR) went down by -4.15% from its latest closing price compared to the recent 1-year high of $13.25.
+The company’s stock price has collected 0.26% of gains in the last five trading sessions.

 Is It Worth Investing in Laureate Education Inc. (NASDAQ :LAUR) Right Now?